paranoidmail/paranoidpi/README.md

 What is the @PARANOID Pi?
 ------------
-@PARANOID Pi is a pre-configured Raspberry PI images to read and write OpenPGP enabled emails from the local network.
-Every RPi image consist of @PARANOID scripts, Roundcube webmail 1.2 and Roundcube Enigma OpenPGP plugin.
+PARANOID Pi is a pre-configured Raspberry PI image which designed to read and write OpenPGP encrypted emails from the local / home / office network.
+RPi image consist of @PARANOID scripts, Roundcube webmail 1.2 and Enigma OpenPGP plugin.
+Current version of the bundle allows to use your private key to decrypt emails and encrypt emails with public keys within @PARANOID mailbox.

 INSTALLATION
 ------------
 There are two option for the moment:
-1. Download precompiled RPi1 or RPi2 image and burn it on SD/MicroSD card.
+1. Download pre build RPi image and burn it on SD/MicroSD card.
 2. To use the step by step script to deploy the @PARANOID Pi Bundle on existing RPi Raspbian.

 DOWNLOAD
 ------------
-SD/MicroSD @PARANOID Pi images are here: [paranoid.EMAIL](http://paranoid.email/paranoidpi) Minial SD/Micro SD card size is 2GB, if card is bigger then 2GB boot script will automatically extend it to maximum size of the SD/ Micro SD card.
+SD/MicroSD @PARANOID Pi image cae be downloaed here: [paranoid.EMAIL](http://paranoid.email/paranoidpi) Minial SD/Micro SD card size is 2GB, if card is bigger then 2GB boot script will automatically extend it to maximum size of the card.
+The image is compatible with Raspberry Pi 2 Model B and Raspberry Pi 1 Model B+

 LICENSE
 -------